ItsZiling/Notes/CMSC250/content/Propositional-logic.md

 > - She lives at 1234 Main Street
 >   - This is not a statement.
 The word "she" is effectively treated like a free variable or unbound variable ***X***.
 This means that "she" is too vague and can be applied to any female.
 You would need to specify who "she" is for it to be considered a statement.

+> [!caution]
 > Also Note:
 >
-> - Opinions are not statements
+> Opinions are not statements
 > - Chocolate ice cream is the best flavored ice cream
->> This is objectively false by the way.
+>   - This is objectively false by the way.
 Still an opinion.
 >
-> - Questions are not statements
+> Questions are not statements
 > - What is the weather today?
->> Try assigning a `true` or  `false` value to this one.
+>   - Try assigning a `true` or  `false` value to this one.
 You'll find its not possible.
 >
-> - Commands are not statements
+> Commands are not statements
 > - Hey go close that door now!
->> Once again, Try assigning a `true` or `false` value to this one.
+>   - Once again, Try assigning a `true` or `false` value to this one.

 ## Logical Connectivity